Sixze/ALS-Refactored/README.md

 ## Setting Up The Plugin
 - **C++ project is a requirement.
 BP projects are currently not supported.**
 - Clone the repository inside your project's `Plugins` folder, or download the latest release and extract it into your project's `Plugins` folder.
 - Put `Config/DefaultInput.ini` from the plugin folder inside your project's config folder.
-If your project already have this .ini file, merge it into yours.
+If your project already have this `.ini` file, merge it into yours.
-- Regenerate visual studio project files and build your project.
+- Regenerate Visual Studio project files and build your project.
 - Launch the project, and enable plugin content viewer as seen below.
 This will show contents of the plugin in your content browser:
 ![image](https://github.com/Sixze/ALS-Refactored/raw/main/Screenshots/ShowPluginContent.png)